kalisjoshua/kalisjoshua.me/README.markdown

 I still have a few things I need to do before I can consider this to be done.

+  - Unit test router
   - Modularize server.js into smaller pieces
-  - Name and Publish npm package reuse (maybe?)
+    - Name and Publish npm package for reuse (maybe?)
+    - Async the file IO
+    - Unit test
   - Unify blog (kalisjoshua.me) and portfolio site (joshuakalis.com)
     - Try BrowserifyJS instead of RequireJS
-    - Convert to Sass for styling (sometime...)
   - Post-push deploy hook (maybe?)
     - Heroku?
     - AWS?